RickStrahl/WestWindWebConnection-Documentation/User-Guide/The-Web-Connection-Management-Console/New-Project-Wizard/Step-3-Finish-and-create-the-project.md

-On the final page you get the option to select the type of wwProcess class to create:
+﻿On the final page you get the option to select the type of wwProcess class to create:

 ![](/images/managementconsole/finishnewproject.png)